Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Approximate contradiction

-\textbf{case 2}: $\textbf{R}_i$ is $\epsilon$-Contradictory to $o_{new}$ given the BN, but it may contain observations that are not part of the $\epsilon$-Contradiction.
+Note that in general, the \emph{OR-Set} may contain extra-elements, i.e., observations that are not part of the $\epsilon$-Contradiction.
 In such a case, we proceed by elimination.
-We remove an observation from this set, and we check whether the remaining set is $\epsilon$-Contradictory to $o_{new}$ given the BN.
+We remove an observation from this set, and we check whether the remaining set is $\epsilon$-Contradictory to $o_{new}$ given the CBN.
 If so, then the observation removed is not among those responsible for contradiction and it must be then ignored.
-We apply the same treatment to all observations of the set $\textbf{R}_i$.
-Let the \emph{OR-Set}, $\textbf{S}^{OR}_{i}$, be the set of observations of $\textbf{R}_i$ that were not be eliminated by this process.
-The \emph{OR-Set} is $\epsilon$-Contradictory to $o_{new}$ and the withdrawal of any observation from this set restores its consistency with $o_{new}$.
-Thus, each of these observations is likely to be involved in the contradiction, but we may not be able to know in general which ones exactly should be updated.
-Let us illustrate this delicate situation by an example shown in Figure \ref{fig6:OR-Set}.
-There are three variables: \emph{driveCar}, \emph{doShopping} and \emph{leaveHome}.
-We suppose that leaving home is conditioned by both events: driving a car or shopping.
-In this example, there are two old observations about an elderly person: she does not drive her car, she does not go shopping and a new observation given by an external sensor indicating that she has left her house.
-Suppose that $\{(driveCar,0), (doShopping, 0)\}$ is $\epsilon$-Contradictory to $(leaveHome, 1)$.
-However, if we take a closer look at each of these observations separately, we find that each of them is not individually $\epsilon$-Contradictory to $(leaveHome, 1)$.
-Indeed, since these observations are conditionally dependent, $P(leaveHome=1 | doShopping=0)>\epsilon$ comes from the fact that the elderly may have driven her car.
-The same applies to $P(leaveHome=1 | driveCar=0) > \epsilon$.
-So, updating one of these two old observations is enough to remove the $\epsilon$-Contradiction.
-However, with the available knowledge at our disposal, we are not able to accurately infer which one(s) should be updated.
+We apply the same treatment to all observations of the \emph{OR-Set} in order to have a set containing only potentially obsolete observations, and such that the withdrawal of any observation from this set restores its consistency with $o_{new}$.